SiddharthSham/PetAteMyHW/README.md

 7. Start a conversation with the bot, and test away!

 NOTE:
 I assume you have already set up your bot with Telegram's BotFather.
-If you have not, please complete the steps given ar api.telegram.org, and then come back here.
+If you have not, please complete the steps given at api.telegram.org, and then come back here.